-3.1.1 The Liquefied Petroleum Gas Association publication Code of Practice No.1 (Pt 1) covers siting of LPG storage tanks above ground and Code of Practice 1 (Pt 4) covers siting of mounded or buried LPG storage tank.
+3.1.1 The national standard, I.S.
+3216: (Code of Practice - Bulk storage of liquefied petroleum gas (LPG)) covers the siting of above ground and mounded or buried LPG storage tanks.

-All users of LPG must be familiar with the detailed recommendations given in these publications and some of the more important aspects are detailed below for storage tanks above ground.
-For more detailed information on mounded or buried tanks with regard to underground services and installations, flooding and protection from damage by vehicles consult COP1 Pt 4.
+All users of LPG must be familiar with the detailed recommendations given in this publication and some of the more important aspects are detailed below for storage tanks above ground.
+For more detailed information on mounded or buried tanks with regard to underground pipework and installations, flooding and protection from damage by vehicles consult L.S.3216:2010.